 Inclusion refers to the degree to which diverse individuals are able to participate fully in the decision-making processes within an organization or group.

 Diversity in Philanthropy: My Vision for the Next 25 Years

 President and CEO Brenda B. Asare lays out her vision for the next 25 years in the Winter 2018 edition of Advancing Philanthropy Magazine.

 AFP International Diversity Partner

 One of The Alford Group’s core values is Diversity.
-We are proud to have been the diversity partner with AFP and the AFP Foundation for the last 18 years.
+Since 1999, we have been the diversity partner with AFP and the AFP Foundation.
 As the lead sponsor of the AFP International Conference Diversity Workshop and Diversity Art Showcase in San Francisco this year, we hosted the following activities.

 2018 Diversity Workshop:

 Leveraging Diversity, Equity and Inclusion to Become a Better Fundraiser